The NYUAD Art Gallery Teen Council Present’s

 Join the NYUAD Art Gallery Teen Council in a conversation about their program Togetherness from Afar.
 Council members will discuss the outcome of the material submissions, posted on Instagram @teencouncil_nyuadag, and will premiere a short movie based on the submissions.
 The program is inspired by the virtual exhibition not in, of, along, or relating to a line and aims to engage a discussion around technology and its ability to connect or disconnect communities.
 The audience will be actively involved in a conversation about the material and their experiences.

 Beginning on Monday, June 21, The NYUAD Art Gallery Teen Council asked for submissions based on the prompt: “Over a year into the pandemic, how has your lifestyle changed?
 Describe how technology has allowed you to connect or disconnect through submitting up to 10 images, art pieces, or short reels.”
-Materials can be submitted until Monday, July 5 through this google form.

 The NYUAD Art Teen Council advises on and implements public programming ideas.
 Consisting of 12 members between the ages of 13-18, the council works closely with The NYUAD Art Gallery’s education team to conceptualize and organize one event for the running main exhibition.
 Members receive a look at some of the inner workings of The NYUAD Art Gallery and gain hands-on experience in developing an educational and fun program from concept to implementation.